tekumara/notes/git-diff.md

 If there are multiple possible merge bases, it'll pick the most recent one. `git merge-base main r2` shows the merge base (use `--all` to see all).

-If either commit is ommitted, the HEAD is used its place, eg: `main
+If either commit is omitted, the HEAD is used its place, eg: `main

 ## Stats